 Smooth progress on the building as per the construction schedule

 During the construction phase, the participants in the construction, the "Patienten-Heimversorgung" Foundation as the developer, the architect's office Austermann from Münster, Germany, the engineering office for structure planning Göbel u.
-Schmidt from Bad Nauheim, Germany, the construction company Jürgen Leptien and the PASCHAL Service Centre in Hamburg worked together with the result that, at present, there is no reason why construction should not be complete on schedule by autumn 2019.
+Schmidt from Bad Nauheim, Germany, the construction company Jürgen Leptien and the PASCHAL Service Centre in Hamburg worked together with the result, that construction could be completed on schedule by autumn 2019.

 In the background is the TTR – circular trapezoidal girder formwork that was delivered by PASCHAL pre-rounded to the construction site.